 . . . past the Thornrose Cemetery to the western suburbs.
 We're turning off at Montgomery Ave to find . . .

 . . . the Montgomery Hall Park, 148 acres of sports fields, picnic facilities, hiking and biking trails, playgrounds, tennis courts and a swimming pool.

 The park lands were purchased by the town when they were part of the 19th century Montgomery Hall plantation and established as a municipal recreational park for 'the African American community' in 1947, to be managed by 'a committee of African American citizens appointed by City Council'.
 According to the information plaque at the entrance, 'Staunton's park system was desegregated late in the 1960s' (i.e., 1969).

 The plantation was established in 1808, and the first Montgomery Hall was built in 1822; that one was destroyed by fire in 1906 and replaced more or less on the original design, and it's now the home of the city's Department of Parks and Recreation administration.

 We're trekking back into town along Stuart Street (an extension of Peck Street), along the Amtrak rail line, with this fine machine sitting idly on the track.
 The conductor informed us that they were headed for Chicago, pumping his fist in the air.

 Down by the railroad tracks

 Under the Amtrak and Buckingham Branch train lines

-The Paris Cake Company, with seasonal outdoor seating
+The Paris Cake Company and Table 44 restaurant, with seasonal outdoor seating

 Along Middlebrook Ave to the Wharf district . . .